jenkinsci/generic-webhook-trigger-plugin/README.md

 ```bash
 curl -vs http://localhost:8080/jenkins/generic-webhook-trigger/invoke?token=TOKEN_HERE 2>&1
 ```
+Please keep in mind, using a token always runs the triggered jobs with SYSTEM privileges.

 If you want to trigger with `token` and some post content, `curl` can dot that like this.